OldGamesCracking/oldgamescracking.github.io/_games/hexplore.md

 popf
 ```

 The classic trick to generate a _SINGLE\_STEP_ (0x80000004) exception.
 Place a breakpoint on the _pushf_, restart the program, run until the BP and have a look at the installed SEH handlers.
 There should be two.
 The one we are interested in starts at 00433010.
-So put a BP there, hit F9 and let the exception happen so we land in the SEH.
+So put a BP there, hit F9 and let the exception happen so we land in the SEH handler.
 A few single steps down the line and we can reconstruct the handler to something like this:

 ```c
 EXCEPTION_DISPOSITION seh_handler(